raviqqe/turtle-build/README.md

   - It changes log prefixes attached to every line of logs from Turtle itself (e.g. `--log-prefix my-build-system` for a log of `my-build-system: build failed`.)
 - `--quiet` option
   - It suppresses error messages from Turtle itself on expected build errors.
 This is useful when you are spawning Turtle as a child process of some higher-level build system.
-- Console output handling similar to Rust's Cargo
-  - Turtle shows outputs of build jobs running currently at the bottom of logs.
-So it's easy to track what is going on during builds.

 ### Compatibility with [Ninja][ninja]